Post-doc, PhD and RA vacancies that come up will be posted here.

 Note that there have been no changes yet to UK participation in EU research programmes, or eligibility of EU citizens to study or work at UK universities.
 The UK government has also guaranteed to cover EU funding beyond the date the UK leaves the EU, so researchers can continue to apply for EU funds.

-IAS Junior Research Fellowships (next call Nov 2017)
+Durham International Junior Research Fellowships (next call late 2018)

 There may also be schemes specific to your country - for example, here is one for PhD holders from Portugal.

 There are two routes to a funded PhD place with me in the Durham Dept - 1. via the NINEDTP, and 2. via departmental or faculty studentships (e.g. Durham Doctoral Studentships).
 Deadlines for the all these are in the first half of January every year.
 For potential research areas, see the Research page and recent publications.
 Get in touch by November or early December at the latest if you may be interested in applying.

 The NINEDTP is suitable for candidates with or without a Masters degree (in the latter case, funding is for 1 year Masters + 3 years PhD).
 For departmental or faculty studentships, a Masters degree is not a requirement, but because these places are very competitive a Masters degree is likely to be a strong advantage.

 You can also apply as a self-funded PhD student, or one who has obtained funding from a scheme based in their own country.
 You can look into potential sources of funding here.

 Prospective Masters students

 You could do a 1-year research project with me to obtain an MSc / MA by Research.
 For this programme you carry out a year of research, examined by thesis.
 Normally self-funded, but see also these potential sources of funding.